ffund/ml-notebooks/notebooks/8-svm-bias-variance.md

 We know that to find the best validation accuracy for the RBF kernel, we should make sure our search space includes $\gamma$ values around `1e-6` and `1e-7` when $C=1000$.
-For larger values of $C$, we expect that we'l get better results with smaller values of $\gamma$.
-For smaller values of $C$, we expect that we'l get better results with larger values of $\gamma$.
+For larger values of $C$, we expect that we'll get better results with smaller values of $\gamma$.
+For smaller values of $C$, we expect that we'll get better results with larger values of $\gamma$.
 I chose to vary $C$ from `1` to `1e6` and $\gamma$ from `1e-4` to `1e-11`.